Harleen Deol’s stunning effort vs England: Video, the relevant rules for a fair catch and reactions

 As Harmanpreet Kaur said after the match, the boundary catching is one of the aspects that the Indian team has been practising in trying to improve their fielding, as Mark Butcher was saying on air after Harleen Deol took the catch.
 This video edit from BCCI before the ODIs shows glimpses of that during team drills.

-As a measure of the impact the catch has had, the Indian captain’s post-first-match / pre-second-match press conference started with three questions about the moment and the team’s fielding.
+As a measure of the impact the catch has had, the Indian captain’s post-first-match / pre-second-match press conference on Saturday started with three questions about the moment and the team’s fielding.
 “Definitely, [one of the best catches I have seen].
 Great effort by her.
 Credit goes to our support staff during fielding sessions,” she said.

 Social media buzz